sosnik/acmectl/README.md

 - acme-hooked supports processing of more than one CSR at once, without the need to register your account every time, like when running acme-tiny in a loop.

-- acme-hooked is able to handle both DNS-01 and HTTP-01 type ACME challenges. acme-tiny was built for the HTTP-01 challenge only.
+- acme-hooked is able to handle both DNS-01 and HTTP-01 type ACME challenges via its hook scripts. acme-tiny was built for the HTTP-01 challenge only.

 - acme-hooked still follows the acme-tiny core idea of having tiny, auditable code.
 It still contains well under 200 lines of actual code that has been